How Many Of These 7 UX Blunders Is Your WordPress Site Making?

 - Shorten the distance between links by going vertical instead of horizontal, or reorganize your menus so that they have less secondary options.

-Ah, the home-page.
-The battleground of many an organisational website redesign project and whilst the home-page has lost some of its dominance as users increasingly come to your site through a number of pages, it is still likely to be the most visited and therefore the most important page on your site.
+Ah, the homepage – the battleground of many an organisational website redesign project.
+Whilst the homepage has lost some of its dominance as users are increasingly directed to various other landing pages, it is still likely to be the most visited, and therefore the most important page on your site.

 How do you tell what is valuable?
 Step back and think about why someone is visiting your site: what is their motivation?
 Are they trying to complete a task or answer a question?
 Is your site a subject matter expert in a topic of interest?
 Returning visitors might just need to know if there’s anything new since their last visit.